haozujz/weather-haiku/README.md

 https://weather-haiku.glitch.me/

 Haiku generator, answers user input with a short-form poem consisting of phonetic units or syllables in a 5-7-5 pattern.
 Output can be influenced pre-prediction by the state of the canvas eg. rain/snow level, sun position etc.
+3D tree-generator with fractal recursion.

 ## Notes

 Demonstrative proof-of-concept only, do not submit your api key without understanding the risks!
 The newer text-davinci models exhibit greater understanding of syllables with few training samples whereas older models required an assortment of additional labels.
-Conversely, including such additional labels in the newer model resulted in poorer output than an older model.
+Conversely, feeding such additional labels into the newer model resulted in poorer output than an older model.

 ## Potential updates